-I’ve been using an old mid-2012 MacBook Pro for years and it still performs well today, except that the battery is starting to drain quickly.
+I’ve been using an old mid-2012 MacBook Pro for years and it still performs okay, except that the battery starts to drain quickly.
 I only made one major upgrade: replaced the internal hard drive with a new solid-state drive (Crucial MX500 SSD), which boosted my MacBook performance drastically.
 I also purchased a ton of accessories along my Mac journey.

 Reading tip: use the Table of Contents below to help navigate to the right categories.

 Now that you’ve bought a MacBook Pro and are used to the Apple macOS system, what’s next?
 Get some basic accessories other Mac fans are also using!
 Below is a long list that you may consider, depending on whether you own an old MacBook or a new one.

 If you’re new to MacBook Pro, the first thing you should do is get some protection for your laptop.
 You’ll need at a backpack or bag, or a hard case or sleeve.
 Choose the item(s) that best fit your need as well as your personal taste and sense of style.

 A backpack is best for those who travel or work with a MacBook.
 They can also carry other digital gear like a tablet, a camera, or an iPhone.
 Incase ICON Lite Pack is one of the best out there.
 It’s sleek, clean-looking, and comfortable to wear with the padded shoulder straps.
 You may consider The North Face Unisex Jester and eBags Professional Flight Laptop Backpack.
 Also check out our latest backpack roundup here.

 A messenger or brief bag is another great way to protect your MacBook Pro for everyday commuting and traveling.
 AmazonBasics Shoulder Bag is the best choice.
 You may also like Timbuk2 Command Laptop Messenger Bag or this briefcase bag from ProCase.